Tanishka32/Bank_Customer_Churn_Prediction/README.md

 + **Surname** — the surname of a customer has no impact on their decision to leave the bank.

 + **CreditScore** — can have an effect on customer churn, since a customer with a higher credit score is less likely to leave the bank.

-Geography- a customer’s             location can affect their decision to leave the bank.
++ **Geography** - a customer’s  location can affect their decision to leave the bank.

 + **Gender** — it’s interesting to explore whether gender plays a role in a customer leaving the bank.
 We’ll include this column, too.